-.Configuration > Tools > Default
+Configuration > Tools > Default

-Click on the Default button to access the option to restore to factory default settings.
+Click on the Default button to access factory settingrestoration and camera calibration options from the tools menu.

-Click Apply on this screen to restore factory default settings.
+Click Apply under Restore Factory Default to restore factory default settings.
 This means any changes made will be lost and the system will be reset to the initial status when shipped from the factory.
-After confirmation, the system will restart and require the Installation Wizard software program to locate the IP address of the DCS-3220G.
+After confirmation, the system will restart and require the IP Installer software program to locate the IP address of the DCS-5300W.